-So if you go to that website, nigc.gov, and you click the tribal consultation button on the left-hand side, another button called regulatory review pops up.
-When you hit that, all this information -- all the transcripts, all comments received, all agency materials, the Federal Register notices, your tribal leader letters, the transcripts of these hearings, everything will be posted on there.
+6 So if you go to that website, nigc.gov, 7 and you click the tribal consultation button on the left-hand side, another button called regulatory 8 9 review pops up.
+When you hit that, all this 10 information -- all the transcripts, all comments 11 received, all agency materials, the Federal Register 12 notices, your tribal leader letters, the transcripts 13 of these hearings, everything will be posted on 14 there.

-One of the commitments by the commission has been to follow President Obama's mandate, which is to be open, accountable, transparent in the decision-making that we do.
-So we want to make sure that any information we receive, you know what it is, and it's open and accessible.
-And so Mark puts it on the website.
-And if you can't find something, get ahold of me, and I will get ahold of Mark, and we will work it out.

-Once again to reiterate what Commissioner Little said, these are suggestions only.
-What you see in the Notice of Inquiry are topic areas that we heard from our staff, we heard from consultations over the summer.
+15 One of the commitments by the commission 16 has been to follow President Obama's mandate, which 17 is to be open, accountable, transparent in the 18 decision-making that we do.
+So we want to make sure 19 that any information we receive, you know what it 20 is, and it's open and accessible.
+And so Mark puts 21 it on the website.
+And if you can't find something, 2.2 get ahold of me, and I will get ahold of Mark, and we will work it out.
+23 see in the Notice of Inquiry are topic areas that we heard from our staff, we heard from consultations over the summer.
 We heard from, you know, years back.
 Some of these are not new.
 Some of them are a little bit newer or just kind of percolating to the top.
 But we wanted to address the issues that we heard the most about.